 While the first seasons of the series took us to the titular amusement park, the second iteration gave us multiple new parks, including Shogun World, a feudal Japan-themed park.
+Season 3 looks to shake things up with the real world, outside of the parks.

 Will Westworld season 3 get us hooked again?
 Here's everything we know so far.